pommicket/toc/README.md

 - `inttypes.h`
 - Non-constant struct literal initializers (e.g. `int x[2] = {y, z};`)
 - Flexible array members

-The last three of those could all be removed fairly easily (assuming the system actually has 8-, 16-, 32-, and 64-bit signed and unsigned types).

 And here are all of its C11 features: